Railsreactor/docker-ci/README.md

-# Railsreactor Ruby Image for CI builds
+# Rails Reactor Ruby Image for CI builds

 Docker Ruby images used by Gitlab CI.